How to deploy a Next.js project on Ubuntu with NGINX

 Installing Node.js

-We will install Node.js v18 using Nodesource.
-To install Node.js, we must first install and run the Nodesource setup script:
+To install Node.js, we must first download and run the Nodesource setup script:

 curl -sL https://deb.nodesource.com/setup_18.x | sudo bash